How to Get to Vitosha by Bus

 Vitosha is a wonder, a nature wonder!
 Being so close to Sofia, it’s a remarkable destination for all citizens and visitors and one of the best choices for a day trip and quick escape from the busy capital.
 It is also one of the symbols of Sofia, clearly visible from its main streets, and also the closest site for outdoor activities like walking, hiking, mountaineering, rock climbing, skiing, mountain biking, paragliding or just barbecuing.

-From geological, biological and touristic point of view Vitosha represents a complex and very interesting object.
+From a geological, biological and touristic point of view Vitosha represents a complex and very interesting object.
 Its great terrain and natural diversity of springs, rivers, waterfalls, bogs, seas and forests has always attracted and engaged every nature lover and tourist.

 Vitosha is the oldest nature park on the Balkans established 1934.
 The highest point of the mountain is at 2290 m, called “Black Peak” (Cherni vruh, Черни връх).
 In 1895 the famous Bulgarian writer Aleko Konstantinov (his monument you can see on Vitosha boulevard – one of the main streets of downtown Sofia) convinced around 300 people to do a mountain hike (for many of them it was for the first time in their lives) from Sofia to the top of the mountain and back.
 This was the beginning of the mass organized mountain tourism in Bulgaria.
 What followed was the establishment of many local hiking clubs in order to connect all the enthusiasts and give them opportunities to enjoy the mountains together.